jerm-jerm/quartz/content/DND Mystrala/2 The New Ledgermen/Charles Brand.md

 Previously affiliated with the Steel Covenant.
 Records suggest he extended warnings to enemy populations before strikes for which he underwent Class-4 memory alignment with layered remediation prior to reassignment.
 When asked directly, he stated he does not recall his childhood.
 I did not press further.

+I have found myself warming to Charles.
+Despite our vastly different stations in life, he has begun treating me with a steady respect I cannot ignore.
+Fighting side by side has a way of erasing certain distinctions, covering one another’s flanks in the press of battle is its own equalizer.
+He also seems to leave deliberate space for me to step forward.

 ## NOTE (Editorial Addenda)
 He is haunted by visions of a woman with sad eyes asking him, "Then what type of man are you Charles Brand?"